OptiMaL-PSE-Lab/Imperial-ML4CE-Course/BatchBayesianOptimization/README.md

 4. Can I run analysis of the search space prior to choosing my training points?
 - You are allowed to use any sampling method including random/Sobol, LHS etc. so long as the evaluation of these points are done within the BO class (such as the time spent evaluating them is captured)
 - What you are *not* allowed to do for initial training point selection is any form of statistical analysis on the search space to choose your data points.

+5. Can I use sequential BO for the coursework?
+- Yes.
+However, you can only query the objective function 15 times - meaning you will only have a total of 15 evaluated points if only sequential BO is used.
+The recommendation is to use the maximum batch size to hit 75 total evaluations.

 ## Getting Started
 1. **Clone the repo:**